heronils/Code_Browser_49/README_EN.md

 ## Directives

 Here is a reference of the meta characters and -character groups that are meaningful for Code Browser and my user scripts.
-That's how they would look in another editor.
+That´s how they would look in another editor.
 Those that are relevant for Code Browser are highlighted in yellow.
 Those that are relevant for my user scripts are highlighted in orange.

+*Edit: At least they should be, but Github´s markdown parser does not support colored highlighting.
+Browser extensions like [This for Firefox](https://addons.mozilla.org/de/firefox/addon/markdown-viewer-webext/) or [This for Chrome](https://chrome.google.com/webstore/detail/markdown-viewer/ckkdlimhmcjmikdlpkmbgfkaikojcbjk) will [show the highlights](https://raw.githubusercontent.com/heronils/Code_Browser_49/master/README_EN.md#directives).*

 <pre>
 <span style = 'background:yellow'>#[of]</span>ID of the section<span style = 'background:yellow'>:</span>Title of the section